AB-894

 Key Takeaways

-• Mandates hospitals to provide directory privacy options in the top five non-English languages in their service area.
+• Requires hospitals to translate privacy information into the top five non-English languages in their service area.

-• Establishes criminal penalties for hospitals that fail to comply with patient directory privacy requirements.
+• Establishes criminal penalties for hospitals that fail to comply with the new privacy requirements.

 Summary